aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/extract-images-from-worksheets-using-imageorprintoptions/_index.md

 {{% alert color="primary" %}}

 Microsoft Excel users can add images to spreadsheets.
-With Aspose.Cells for Node.js via C++, it's possible to read images from Microsoft Excel files and save them to a local drive.
+With Aspose.Cells for Node.js via C++, it is possible to read images from Microsoft Excel files and save them to a local drive.
 This article shows how.

 {{% /alert %}}

 The sample code below shows how to extract images from an Excel file and save them.

 ```javascript
 const path = require("path");